ethanpobrien/ketch-take-home/README.md

 ## Final thoughts
-I went through this project with the goal of having a final table called `UserAnswer` that would keep track of how users had filled out QuestionSets (if organizations used them) or just of Questions offered by an organization.
-This UserAnswer table would track which Question and Answer(s) were selected by the user, and validation would be done to reinforce the `answer_type` field that is set on Questions.
+I went through this project with the idea of ultimately having a table called `UserAnswer` that would keep track of how users had filled out QuestionSets (if organizations used them) or just Questions offered by an organization.
+This UserAnswer table would track which Question and Answer(s) were selected by the user, and would provide validation to reinforce the `answer_type` field that is set on Questions.
 I tried to put as much CRUD functionality into this as I could, and to keep the documentation up to date as well.
 I think there are a couple endpoints that are either not implemented for the current tables or are not fleshed out fully.
 There are also a number of changes I would like to make that would make for a better web service:
 1. Better handling of errors, propagating server side errors through the API to indicate if Ids do not exist in tables, etc.